Looking to scale your MSP network monitoring business this year?

 5. Realize the opportunity in co-managed IT.

 We often think of growth as a zero-sum game.
-In order for you to win a new client, the MSP down the street has to lose their client.
+In order for you to grow your business, the MSP down the street has to lose theirs.
 But that’s not necessarily the case.
 Datto’s annual survey of SMBs says 71% of SMBs are not using any managed services—representing a vast, unexplored market space that business experts call a “blue ocean.”

-Increased complexity of the IT environment, internal skills gaps, and cost-effectiveness are the top three reasons that in-house IT teams outsource parts of their IT function to MSPs.
+Increased complexity of the IT environment, internal skills gaps, and cost-effectiveness are the top three reasons that in-house teams employ IT outsourcing, like network monitoring, to an outside party.
 It’s not just for one-off project work, either: The Datto survey says 84% of SMBs using a co-managed IT model want their MSP to drive the IT strategy of their business.
 MSPs have a role to play as trusted partners to in-house IT teams, representing a huge opportunity for upmarket growth.